"Welcome to the frickin' Guardians of the Galaxy."

 - When Mantis is using her empath-touch on Drax, anyone else walking in would think they were getting drunk together.
 Some Ship Tease at it, too.

 - Gamora, on the other hand, threatens to break Mantis's jaw if she touches her.
+Then when Mantis explains she can make a stubborn person compliant, she shoots Gamora the quickest of glances.

 - Drax admits he always thought Yondu was Peter's biological father, even claiming they both look exactly alike.
 Peter and Rocket both respond with disbelief.Drax: I thought Yondu was your father.